apeirohaon/SICP/README.md

 # SICP
-Personal solutions to selected exercises from the Structure and Interpretation of Computer Programs.
+Personal solutions to exercises from the Structure and Interpretation of Computer Programs.